ROCm/ROCm/docs/what-is-rocm.rst

   :alt: AMD's ROCm software stack and neighboring technologies.
   :align: center

-Specifically, ROCm provides the tools for
-:doc:`HIP (Heterogeneous-computing Interface for Portability) <hip:index>`,
+ROCm provides device drivers, runtimes, API libraries, compilers, debuggers, and performance profilers for :doc:`HIP (Heterogeneous-computing Interface for Portability) <hip:index>`, OpenCL, and OpenMP programming languages.
-OpenCL and OpenMP.
-This include compilers, libraries for high-level functions, debuggers, profilers and runtimes.

 .. tip::
   If you're using Radeon GPUs, refer to the